About the Public Fund Survey

 systems in the Public Fund Survey.
 The green line reflects

-investment gains and losses, which tend to vacillate from one year
+investment gains and losses, which vacillate as investment markets

-employers, and red bars depict benefit payments.
+employers, and red bars show benefit payments.
 Contributions and

 investment earnings accrue to pension trust funds, established for